Partial Knee Replacement for Athletes

-Once injury sets in, however, the wear patterns depend on the type and location of the injury.
-Many patients with arthritic knees are told they need a full knee replacement, when in fact resurfacing the worn out part alone would do just fine.
+Once injury sets in, however, the wear pattern depends on the type and location of the injury.
+Many patients with arthritic knees are told they need a full knee replacement, when in fact resurfacing the worn-out part alone would do just fine.

 The results of partial knee replacement have become so good that my patients often ask me, “Can I run, can I play sports, can I return to my full range of activities?”
-My answer is often “Yes, but…”.
-Here is why.
+My answer is “Yes, but…” Here is why:

-The most common next question I’m asked is, “Will I wear out or loosen my implant by sports?”
+The most common question I’m asked next is, “Will I wear out or loosen my implant by sports?”

 The answer is, “Not likely.”
 While loosening has many causes, we believe that one of the most frequent is weakening of the bone with aging and disuse.
 People have traditionally been told to limit their activities as they get older.
 Actually, by increasing weight training and loading of the joint, the bone mass increases—and the risk of loosening decreases.
 Nevertheless, even if things do go south, the plastic-based (high molecular weight polyethylene) inserts between the metal resurfacings are now replaceable if they wear out—though they rarely do.
 In fact, I have never seen one worn out from sports alone, though our marathon runners and triathletes keep trying to prove me wrong.